clkao/plv8x/README.md

 # Calling conventions for user functions

-We support both synchronous and async functions (via callback in the last argument that takes one parameter), as well as bare funtcions defined in `module.exports`.
+We support both synchronous and async functions, as well as bare functions defined in `module.exports`.

+By default, the first two arguments to an async (back-call) function is taken to be `error` and `result` respectively:

     % plv8x -d test --fn 'text fn(text)=pkg:'           # out = pkg(x)
     % plv8x -d test --fn 'text fn(text)=pkg:method'     # out = pkg.method(in)